Mojahed-nour/An-algorithm-of-keeping-social-distances/README.md

 Here I will  upload my approach in designing an algorithm of Social Distancing in crowded areas.

-I have builded an approach to notify those who are not keeping the allowed social distancing spicaily in crowded areas to avoid infecting with coronavirus individuals.
+I have builded an approach to notify those who are not keeping the allowed social distancing in crowded areas to avoid infecting with coronavirus .
 Applaying this method ,individuals who Violate the law  will receive a warn to follow the allowed distances to achieve the health and safety purposes .